-Dallas Mayor on casino dreams: don't forget about city council
+Dallas mayor on casino dreams: Don't forget about city council

 The latest news from around North Texas.

-Building a new casino resort will likely bring hundreds of construction jobs, millions in economic development, and will add to the tourism and entertainment reputation of the Dallas-Fort Worth area with the center of it being Arlington's many sports complexes.
+Building a new casino resort will likely bring hundreds of construction jobs and millions in economic development, and will add to the tourism and entertainment reputation of the Dallas-Fort Worth area with the center of it being Arlington's many sports complexes.

 “When you think of all the places you want to save up to vacation, Texas isn’t one of them,” Mark Cuban told The Dallas Morning News.
 “There’s no real destination that you save up for.
 That’s a problem and I think resort gaming would have a huge impact.”